-Enter your allocated user name and password to gain access to the screens of the Symmetry software.
+3. Enter your allocated user name and password to gain access to the screens of the Symmetry software.
+The password is case-sensitive.

 Your login user name determines the screens that are made available to you, and your user permissions within the screens.
 For example, you may have full permissions to change information in some screens, but view-only permissions in others.
-Details of how to set up users and their permissions are given on page 68.
+Details of how to set up users and their permissions are given on page 63.